ktenzer/go-hello-world/README.md

 # go-hello-world
-A hello world microservice written in Golang.
+A hello world microservice written in Golang

 ## Usage
 A Dockerfile is provided so you can just do a docker build.
 If you are running OpenShift simple run the template provided under the yaml folder.